juschei/ubuntu-voice-input/README.md

 # Local Voice Input

-Push-to-talk voice transcription for Linux/Wayland and PulseAudio.
+Push-to-talk voice transcription for Ubuntu and PulseAudio.
 Records audio, transcribes with Whisper, copies to clipboard.

 ## Requirements